 Cybersecurity skills can’t be taught overnight—and they’re in high demand as organizations everywhere try to build out internal security teams.
 Yet the specialized level of expertise required for cybersecurity is acquired from time in the cyber trenches analyzing new or potential threats, vulnerabilities, and other incidents that could threaten IT networks and their users.

-Cyber security skills can’t be taught overnight.
-This specialized level of expertise requires time in the cyber trenches – monitoring, analyzing new or potential threats, vulnerabilities and other incidents that could threaten networks and users.
-In many cases, teams are learning their trade on the job as incidents occur and then evaluating the quality of response or how the incident could have been prevented, after the fact.
+According to a study from (ISC)2, despite adding some 464,000 professionals to the global cybersecurity workforce in the past year, the security skills gap still increased by 26.2% year-over-year.
+As such, teams are far too often stuck learning their trade on the job as incidents occur, evaluating the quality of response or how the incident could have been prevented well after the fact.
 By this time, it is too late to avoid damage, resulting in extensive recovery efforts.

-The challenge is creating and running realistic training programs that train, test and evaluate response to cyber threats without requiring considerable resources and time.
-The training should also be easily repeated, modified, reused, and scaled to fit changing needs.
-You can imagine the complexities.
+Of course, the challenge lies in creating and running realistic training programs that train, test, and evaluate cyber response without requiring considerable resources and time.
+The training should also be easily repeated, modified, reused, and scaled to fit changing needs—you can imagine the complexities.
 Without the right tools, the project can become prohibitive for many organizations.

 What is a cyber range?